Apple Watch Ultra 2 vs. Series 10 Titanium: Which Premium Model is Best?

 It’s both heavier and thicker—nearly 50% more so than the Series 10.
 When I’m moving around during the day, I barely notice it, but lying down or relaxing?
 That’s when the bulk becomes obvious.
 I usually take it off when I’m relaxing on the couch at night.
 For sleep tracking, the bulk is a drawback, but I’ll get into that more below.
 If you like the idea of wearing something that feels more substantial, the Ultra 2’s design has a lot going for it.

-The final thing worth mentioning is that the Ultra offers an exclusive “Modular Ultra” watch face, which has a handy “night mode” that turns the face a gentle red in low light, which is perfect for not lighting up the entire room at night time.
-It’s a feature that added convenience to my life in a subtle but practical way.
+The final thing worth mentioning is that the Ultra offers an exclusive “Modular Ultra” watch face, which has a handy “night mode” that turns the face a gentle red in low light, so you're not blinding your partner at 2am.
+It’s a feature that's more useful than I expected.

 Here’s where the Ultra 2 and Series 10 start to pull apart with the real-world differences.